Eikarim/Bioinformatics/README.md

     python3 main.py [-h] [--backonly] [--nowats] pdb_path msms_path

-(msms_path is not needed if you use the file attached to here)
+(msms_path is not needed if you use the file attached to here, since it's by default the one uploaded here)

 Modules of the script: